maks3211/WeatherStationRPi/README.md

 - Arduino - C/C++
 <h2 id="hardware">⚙️Hardware</h2>

-The project uses Raspberry Pi 4 as the main unit with touch screen and indoor sensors.
-Additionally, RPi connects to ESP32 via Wi-Fi.
+The project uses a Raspberry Pi 4 as the main unit, equipped with a touchscreen and connected to indoor sensors.
+Additionally, the Raspberry Pi connects to an ESP32 via Wi-Fi to perform initial network configuration on the ESP32.
+Once configured, the ESP32 communicates with the Raspberry Pi using the MQTT protocol to transmit data from the outdoor sensors.
 <br>Indoor sensors: AHT20 + BMP280 + DF Robot CO:
 -Pressure
 <br> -Temperature